mnit-rtmc/iris/docs/ramp_meters.md

 There are special rules for meters on [CD roads]:
 * The meter's `roadway` must be the main road
 * The entrance [r_node] must be on the CD road
-* The name of the CD road must be the same as the main roadway, but with a " CD" suffix
+* The name of the CD road must be the same as the main roadway, but contain the word-token "CD"

 Advance warning beacons are flashing lights on a static sign, e.g. "PREPARE TO STOP WHEN FLASHING".
 Typically, they are hard-wired to flash when the meter